LnLLabs/Clan/README.md

 ## 🙏 Acknowledgments

-- Built upon the foundation of the BroClanWallet project
+- Built upon the foundation of the ClanWallet project
 - Inspired by modern React patterns and blockchain best practices
 - Thanks to the Cardano and blockchain communities for their contributions